NC State Extension Publications

 Foliar Diseases

-The North Central Regional Committee on Soybean Diseases (NCERA-137) has developed information on foliar fungicide efficacy for control of major foliar soybean diseases in the United States (Table 8-2).
-Efficacy ratings for each listed fungicide were determined by field-testing the materials over multiple years and locations by the members of the committee.
-Efficacy ratings are based upon level of disease control achieved by product and are not necessarily reflective of yield increases obtained from product application.
-Efficacy depends upon proper application timing, rate, and method to achieve optimum effectiveness of the fungicide as determined by labeled instructions and overall level of disease in the field at the time of application.
-Differences in efficacy among fungicide products were determined by comparing products in field tests based on a single application of the labeled rate as listed in Table 8-2, unless otherwise noted.
+The North Central Regional Committee on Soybean Diseases (NCERA-137) has developed the following information on foliar fungicide efficacy for control of major foliar soybean diseases in the United States.
+Efficacy ratings for each fungicide listed in Table 7-2 were determined by field-testing the materials over multiple years and locations by the members of the committee.
+Efficacy ratings are based upon the level of disease control achieved by the product and are not necessarily reflective of yield increases obtained from its application.
+Efficacy depends upon proper timing, rate, and method of application to achieve optimum effectiveness of the fungicide as determined by label instructions and overall level of disease in the field at the time of application.
+Differences in efficacy of fungicide products were determined by direct comparisons between products in field tests and are based on a single application at the labeled rate as listed in Table 7-2, unless otherwise noted.
 The table includes available systemic fungicides that have been tested over multiple years and locations.
 The table is not intended to be a list of all labeled products.

 Class